 Our employees are our most important resource, and our performance largely depends on the talents and efforts of highly skilled individuals.
 Our continued ability to compete effectively in our businesses and to expand into new business areas and geographic regions depends on our ability to retain and motivate our existing employees and attract new employees.
-Competition from within the financial services industry and from businesses outside the financial services industry, such as professional service firms, hedge funds, private equity funds and venture capital funds, for qualified employees has historically been intense and we expect it to increase during periods of economic growth.
+Competition from within the financial services industry and from businesses outside the financial services industry, such as professional service firms, hedge funds, private equity funds and venture capital funds, for qualified employees has historically been intense.
+Recent employment conditions associated with the pandemic have made the competition to hire and retain qualified employees significantly more challenging.